What is your Goal, Vision or Dream?

 Would you like to be more organised?

-Your brain is very cleaver at hijacking you to come up with reasons to help you to justify why you did not do something that, deep down, you really want to do.
-Your reasons are often excuses and as you know you are kidding yourself, you will feel even worse.
-Sounds contradictory but some of your hesitation will come from the unconscious mind:
+Your brain is very clever at hijacking you to come up with reasons to help you justify why you do not do something which, deep down, you really want to do.
+You plough along keeping busy and then come back to that ‘idea’ or ‘want’ again.
+You might even do this for years.

 How can I manage it?